bigladder/erin/docs/user-guide/user-guide.md

 Any component having a fragility curve that responds to one or more of the scenario intensities is evaluated for failure due to the scenario's intensity.

 For example, above-ground power lines may have a fragility to wind speed.
-If a scenario specifies a wind speed of 150 mph, the above-ground power line component will use its fragility curve to look up its change of failure.
+If a scenario specifies a wind speed of 150 mph, the above-ground power line component will use its fragility curve to look up its chance of failure.
 For fragility, a component is evaluated for failure at scenario start and either passes (staying up during the scenario) or fails (going down for the entire scenario).

 # Input File Format {#sec:input-file-format}